mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/WorkingInteractively.md

 MySQL Shell for VS Code features a live, interactive workflow for designing REST Services.

-It allows developers to immediately test their newly created or modified REST duality views and REST procedures by using the MRS SDK TypeScript client API right from within a DB Notebook.
+It allows developers to immediately test their newly created or modified REST data mapping views and REST procedures by using the MRS SDK TypeScript client API right from within a DB Notebook.

 **_Preconditions for The Interactive Workflow_**